Arne Jacobsen was born February 11th 1902, in Copenhagen.

 1960 – Royal Hotel and SAS terminal, Hammerichsgade 1-5, Copenhagen

-He was a Danish product designer and architect known for his iconic modenist style.
+He was a Danish product designer and architect known for his iconic modernist style.

 Jacobsen led a remarkable life filled with design and innovation.
 Delving into two areas of design, architecture and product design.
-His modernesque style was ahead of its time in the 50’s, and is still considered modern and chic today.
+His revolutionising style was ahead of its time in the 50’s and is still considered modern and chic today.